gentrexha/Kosovo_COVID-19/README.md

 # Kosovo COVID-19 Dataset
+Complete COVID-19 data for Kosovo.
 The aim of this project is having a machine readable dataset for municipalities COVID-19 data in Kosovo.

 ## Daily reports
 This folder contains daily case reports.